Peter Bell II: The Hunt for the Czar Crown

 Peter Bell II: The Hunt For The Czar Crown (Pietje Bell 2: De Jacht op de Tsarenkroon) is a 2003 Dutch comedy drama film written and directed by Maria Peters.
 It is a sequel to Peter Bell: The Movie, based on the Pietje Bell books by Chris van Abkoude.

 The film was released in the Netherlands on 18 December 2003 by Buena Vista International.
 It received a Golden Film (100,000 visitors) in December 2003 and Platinum Film (400,000 visitors) in January 2004.
 The film takes place in 1930's Rotterdam.

+Plot

+Peter's sister Martha is getting engaged to Paul Velinga.
+They celebrate with a snowball fight in the street, during which a snowball flies through the front window of Geelman’s drug store.
+The situation does not seem serious, but when the drug store gets robbed the next day Peter quickly becomes a suspect and is locked up in jail before he is able to prove his innocence.
+There he finds the criminals he and his gang were able to put behind bars.
+When he discovers their plans, he is able to escape, and tries to find allies to thwart their nefarious plans to steal the Tsar's crown.
+He also has to deal with his sister's wedding.